What is Your Startup Company Worth?

 - Other (0–5%)

-Like many methods, ranking these factors is a very subjective process.
+What is Your Pre-revenue Startup Company Worth ranking these factors is a very subjective process.
 Just keep in mind that scalability and the team are the top concerns.
 As Payne states, “In building a business, the quality of the team is paramount to success.
 A great team will fix early product flaws, but the reverse is not true.”

 3. Venture Capital (VC) Method

 The Harvard Business School Professor Bill Sahlman made the VC method popular.

 The VC method is a 2-step process that requires several pre-money valuation formulas.

 First, we calculate the terminal value of the business in the harvest year.

 Secondly, we track backward with the expected ROI and investment amount to calculate the pre-money valuation.